 B.A., Philosophy, Nankai University, 2003

-comparative study of philosophies and religions.
+Asian and Comparative philosophies and religions.

 Readers: Robert C. Neville and Stephen C. Angle.

 Descartes’ Mechanical Philosophy - from the Perspective of Metaphysics and Physics (in Chinese), Beijing: China Social Sciences Press, 2012.

 莱布尼茨传，北京：中国人民大学出版社, 2015.
 Translation from Maria Rosa Antognazza, Leibniz An Intellectual Biography, Cambridge: Cambridge University Press, 2009.

 Peer-reviewed Journal Articles and Book Chapters:

 “Comparative Metaphysics and Theology as a Scientific Endeavor: A Ruist (Confucian) Perspective,” Socio-Historical Examination of Religion and Ministry 1, no. 2 (Fall 2019): 203-224.